rentruewang/mind/games/starcraft.md

 Game sense = on the fly deduction and requires you to be fast

 Good planner = good at planning in game states, this is not equal to players with big range, who play with more varied game states but may be less precise.

+TvT is most positional because both sides try to produce a middle of the road army that deals with many situations, because T tech switches slow.